 There is much on the internet about cancer diets.
 It can be a minefield of confusing and contradicting information!
-And yet, I am about to suggest you look at one more diet.
+And there is one diet in particular that is making a big splash in the cancer circles:

 The Ketogenic Diet.